ece-fast-lab/MICRO-2026-ARC/AE3/FIGURE3_REPRODUCTION.md

 # Figure 3 Reproduction and Optional Studies

-Start after programming the SPL1 image, power-cycling SPR1, and running `set_default/setup_default.sh all` from the reviewer account.
+Start after programming the SPL1 image, power-cycling the AE host, and running `set_default/setup_default.sh all` from the reviewer account.

 ## Figure 3 cases